HTB Certified Active Directory Pentesting Expert is live! (25% OFF on Gold Annual Plan — for a limited time!) Learn More

 As you work through the module, you will see example commands and command output for the various topics introduced.
 It is worth reproducing as many of these examples as possible to reinforce further the concepts presented in each section.
 You can do this in the PwnBox provided in the interactive sections or your virtual machine.

-In addition to the above, a firm grasp of the following modules can be considered as prerequisites for the successful completion of this module:
+A firm grasp of the following modules can be considered a prerequisite for the successful completion of this module:

 • Linux Fundamentals